7 Top NLP Libraries For NLP Development

 (iv) Text Classification: Classify documents into predefined categories, making it suitable for tasks like spam detection, topic categorization, etc.

-(v) Language Translation: TextBlob supports language translation, enabling the conversion of text from one language to another.
+(v) Language Translation: TextBlob supports language translation, enabling text conversion from one language to another.

 (vi) Named Entity Recognition (NER): Identify and classify named entities (e.g., names, locations, organizations) within the text.